daPhyre/Chloe.js/reference.md

 ```idl
 long width
 ```
 The width of the world.
-Going beyond this point is considered as goind out of the world, and should be managed as a sprite killer or to return it to the game area.
+Going beyond this point is considered as goind out of the world, and should be managed as a sprite killer or to return it to the world area.
 This value is taken by the Camera as the furthest point it can move automatically in the horizontal axis.

 #### World.height
 ```idl
 long height
 ```
 The height of the world.
-Going beyond this point is considered as goind out of the world, and should be managed as a sprite killer or to return it to the game area.
+Going beyond this point is considered as goind out of the world, and should be managed as a sprite killer or to return it to the world area.
 This value is taken by the Camera as the furthest point it can move automatically in the vertical axis.

 #### World.map
 ```idl